banointan/myitjournal/docs/security/dokumentation/webserver/apache/http-1.1-deaktivieren.md

 ```bash
 curl --http2 -sI https://your-server-ip -w '%{http_version}\n'
 ```
+Replace `your-server-ip` with your actual server's IP address or domain name (e.g., example.com or 192.168.1.100).
+This command will return the HTTP version used in the response, allowing you to verify if HTTP/2 is active.

-🟡 Note: If you're using a self-signed certificate, disable certificate verification:
+Note: If you're using a self-signed certificate, the -k option disables certificate verification, allowing the request to proceed without validating the SSL certificate.
 ```bash
 curl --http2 -k -sI https://your-server-ip -w '%{http_version}\n'
 ```

 Output meanings:

-- 2 → ✅ HTTP/2 is active
+- `2` → ✅ HTTP/2 is active
-- 1.1 → ⚠️ HTTP/1.1 is in use (HTTP/2 not negotiated)
+- `1.1` → ⚠️ HTTP/1.1 is in use
-- 0 or error → ❌ Certificate not accepted or HTTP/2 not enabled
+- `0` or `error` → ❌ Certificate not accepted or HTTP/2 not enabled

 ### Option 2: Using openssl
 Open a terminal and run the following command to test whether your server is using HTTP/2: